Person writing in a journal at a café table, starting a new journaling habit

 How long should I journal each day?

 Start with two minutes.
 Five minutes is sustainable for most people as a daily practice.
-Fifteen to twenty minutes is the therapeutic dose used in Pennebaker's expressive writing research for processing specific events.
-The right duration for you depends on what you are using journaling for.
-Consistency across a shorter time period will always outperform intermittent longer sessions.
+Fifteen to twenty minutes is the dose Pennebaker used in his expressive writing research for processing specific events.
+The right duration depends on what you're using journaling for.
+Showing up consistently for a short session will always beat occasional long ones.

 What time of day is best for journaling?

-Morning and evening both have distinct advantages.
-Morning journaling — particularly structured planning journaling — sets intentions before reactive demands arrive and takes advantage of the cortisol awakening response, which improves alertness and cognitive clarity in the first hour of the day.
-Evening journaling processes the day's experiences and creates the mental closure that improves sleep quality by quieting the Zeigarnik effect — the brain's tendency to keep processing unfinished tasks.
-Experiment with both and settle on whichever produces more consistent engagement.
+Morning and evening both have real advantages.
+Morning journaling — especially structured planning journaling — sets your intentions before the day's demands take over, and rides the natural rise in cortisol your body produces in the first hour after waking, which sharpens alertness and focus.
+Evening journaling processes the day and creates the sense of mental closure that helps you sleep, by quieting what psychologists call the Zeigarnik effect — your brain's habit of replaying unfinished tasks until you've at least written them down.
+Try both and stick with whichever you actually keep doing.

 Does journaling have to be handwritten?

-No. The benefits of journaling are associated with the reflective process, not the medium.
-Some research suggests that handwriting produces slightly different cognitive processing than typing — slower, which may support deeper reflection — but this is not a strong enough effect to outweigh the fact that digital is more sustainable for many people.
-Use whichever format you will actually use consistently.
+No. The benefits of journaling come from the reflective process, not the medium.
+Some research suggests handwriting produces slightly different cognitive processing than typing — slower, which may support deeper reflection — but this isn't a strong enough effect to outweigh the fact that digital is more sustainable for many people.
+Use whichever format you'll actually stick with.

 What do I do when I do not know what to write?

 Choose a single prompt and answer it.
-"What is on my mind right now?"
+"What's on my mind right now?"
 "What am I looking forward to today?"
 "What am I avoiding?"
 The specific answer matters less than the act of starting.
-Most journaling practices benefit from a warm-up period where the first few sentences are unremarkable — the real content arrives once the initial resistance is cleared.
+Most journaling sessions have a warm-up period where the first few sentences are unremarkable — the real content arrives once that initial resistance clears.

 Get this thinking in your inbox